Viktoru/mlfruitandnut/README.md

 # FRUIT AND NUT PROJECT

-The custom module called Overview list displays a Crop and Cultivars, allowing data to be displayed  "dynamically".
-You can expand the symbol "+" to see more details from each crop and cultivar.
+The custom module called mlfruitandnut search and display dynamically crops and cultivars.

+Please find the images to have a view about the module.
 Examples: [image one](/ScreenShot1.png), [image two](/ScreenShot2.png) and [image three](/ScreenShot3.png)

 ## Getting Started

-Before you install this custom module you need to install another custom module called mlfruitandnut.
-Please find more information in my github custom module mlfruitandnut.
+Before you install this custom module you need to install another module called csv_import (D8).

-After you install that module you will be able to install this module Overview.
+### Dependencies:

+- node
+- path
+- text

 ### Prerequisites